 Offering improved specificity and reliability compared to the conventional NBT-based methods.
 The Randox enzymatic method does not suffer from non-specific interferences unlike the existing methods which can also be time-consuming and difficult to automate.

 Stable on board the analyser for 28 days when stored at +10oC.

-Further Benefits of the Randox Fructosamine (Glycated Albumin) Assay
+Further Benefits of the Randox Fructosamine (Glycated Protein) Assay

 Liquid ready-to-use format for convenience and ease-of-use.

 Measuring range of 8.12 – 1803µmol/l for the comfortable detection of abnormal levels.

 Applications available detailing instrument-specific settings for the convenient use of the Randox fructosamine assay on a wide range of clinical chemistry analysers.

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.

 About Fructosamine (Glycated Protein) Testing